Well, the short answer is: it’s you.

 When you suppress your emotions and shun intimacy, the only people whose emotions are intense enough to break through are those who are emotionally unstable.
 By suppressing yourself, you unknowingly self-select for others who overexpress themselves.
-These men tend to get particularly hooked on these over-emotional women because it allows them to experience their own emotions vicariously through the drama of the woman they’re with.
+These people tend to get particularly hooked on overly-emotional/unstable people because it allows them to experience their own emotions vicariously through the drama of the person they’re with.

 Inevitably, the emotionally unstable “psycho” will find a way to turn on you.
 Any peace and equanimity you work for, they will find a way to sabotage it.
 Because the sick truth is that always being in a state of emotional crisis makes the other person feel important as well.
 Their fear is the same as yours: that you’re unimportant.
 But they achieve it through an equal and opposite strategy: drama.
 And so the over-emotional/under-emotional duo enter into a toxic unconscious dance of victim and savior, oscillating between giddy euphoria and abject misery.